- Direct Professional Access:

 Biography

 Davy is a barrister in civil practice, with a focus on public and commercial law.
 He is also an Adjunct Assistant Professor in EU law at the School of Law in Trinity College Dublin.
-He is regularly briefed by State entities, public bodies, commercial entities, and private clients to provide both contentious and advisory services.
+He is regularly instructed by the State, public bodies, commercial entities, and private clients to provide both contentious and advisory services.

-Additionally, he is in the closing stages of a Ph.D funded by the Irish Research Council in comparative constitutional law at the School of Law & Government in Dublin City University, where he has lectured in constitutional law and legal theory for several years.
-He also acts as a tutor on a range of programmes at the Honorable Society of the King’s Inns.
+Additionally, he holds a PhD – which was funded by Research Ireland – in comparative constitutional law from the School of Law & Government in Dublin City University, where he lectured in constitutional law and legal theory for several years.
+He also acts as a tutor on a range of programmes at the Honorable Society of the King’s Inns, in particular corporate insolvency law on the barrister-at-law-degree programme.

-Prior to coming to the Bar, he worked as a trainee solicitor with McCann FitzGerald and completed a master’s degree at the University of Oxford.
+Prior to coming to the Bar, he worked as a trainee solicitor with McCann FitzGerald and subsequently read for the BCL master’s degree in law at the University of Oxford.

 Recent Cases & Legal Work